May 17 2021 Explore, Bond, Create: The Power of Art

 Making the Past Relevant

 According to the 2019 National Study of Jewish Grandparents, 70 percent of grandparents want to teach their grandchildren about their Jewish heritage and relay Jewish values to them.
-So much of Jewish art is about preserving and enlivening the past.
-By examining treasured family holiday or ritual objects, like a Kiddush cup or an afikoman bag, or watching favorite Jewish movies together (even online), Jewish culture is handed down and family bonds are strengthened.
+Art opens door upon door: Examine treasured family holiday or ritual objects, like a Kiddush cup or an afikoman bag.
+Watch favorite Jewish-themed movies together.
+Share the songs of Jewish musicians or forage public library shelves for coffee table books on Judaica.
+Allow children to lead the way; learn what grabs them and why.

 Adding Another Layer to Family Events

-For many years, Jewish learning through art has been thought of simply as crafts for kids.
-But when grandparents and grandchildren paint pottery together that they can use on Shabbat or sing Dayeinu together at the Passover seder, new traditions create bridges between the generations.
+Jewish learning through art is often thought of as crafts for kids.
+But when grandparents and grandchildren create a pottery seder plate together or make decorations to welcome guests to a sukkah, the experience bridges the generations.

-While exploring the paintings of masters like Marc Chagall, Israeli food stories with chefs like Michael Solomonov, and the music of Ladino rising stars like Sarah Aroeste, participants of all ages can find meaning and joy in the arts, fostering strong familial connections and transmitting Jewish culture.
-The Jewish Grandparents Network and the Jewish Arts Collaborative are proud to partner in this work.
+While exploring the paintings of masters like Chagall, the architecture of Louis Kahn, or the music of Ladino rising star Sarah Aroeste, people of all ages can find meaning and joy in the arts while perpetuating Jewish culture.

 Laura Mandel is Executive Director of the Jewish Arts Collaborative (Boston).